-Community Harvest is the Foodbank’s prepared and perishable food rescue program that partners with restaurants, retail partners and more to collect and deliver safe and nourishing food directly to food programs.
-Starbucks is a similar program – volunteers pick up donations from various locations and deliver them directly to hot meal sites and pantries within our network.
-These programs prevent hundreds of thousands of pounds of food from entering landfills every year.
+Community Harvest is the Foodbank’s prepared and perishable food rescue program that partners with restaurants, retail partners and other food donors to collect and deliver safe and nourishing food directly to food programs.
+Each week, volunteer drivers pick up food from approximately 60 food donors and deliver it to 21 hunger-relief partners, including homeless shelters, meal sites and food pantries.
+In 2023, Community Harvest rescued nearly 300,000 pounds of food.

 Agency Direct Pickup program